nhn/tui.grid/docs/complex-columns.md

 The TOAST UI Grid allows you to group columns under a parent column header.
 Using the `header.complexColumns` option, you can build a tree-like structure, where one or more columns can be grouped together by a parent header.
 The parent header can also be a child of another parent header.

 The `header.complexColumns` option is an array, in which each element specifies a parent column.
-Similar to normal columns, the parent column has the `name` and the `title` properties.
+Similar to normal columns, the parent column has the `name` and the `header` properties.
 But you can specify child columns with the `childNames` property.

 Let's see the example below.